-The duration for this session is 30-60 minutes.
+The suggested duration for this session is 30-60 minutes, with more time added as needed to complete required evaluation activities.

 - Learn about your organization's competence assessment process for staff, physicians, and other licensed practitioners. - Learn about your organization's orientation, education, and training processes as they relate to staff, physicians, and other licensed practitioners.